Department of Psychology and Neuroscience

-Dr. Cinnamon Bidwell’s primary research focus is translational studies investigating the effects of abused drugs and how these effects impact psychological and physical health acutely and chronically.
-For over a decade, she has been building on her training in studies of drug dependence, neurobehavior, behavioral genetics, and co-occurring psychiatric disorders.
-She has expertise in human laboratory studies on cannabis, cannabinoids, alcohol, and nicotine, and maintains research projects in the underlying factors that contribute to successful clinical treatment of psychiatric and substance use conditions.
-Her current research investigates the direct neurobiological effects of drugs of abuse, including high potency marijuana and cannabinoids in psychiatric and medical populations and the direct physiological and behavioral effects of cannabinoids as they pertain to both their abuse potential and potential therapeutic effects in observational as well as double-blind, placebo controlled human laboratory studies.
+Dr. Bidwell's primary focus is investigating the effects of abused drugs and how these effects impact psychological and physical health acutely and chronically, building on her training in studies of drug dependence, neurobehavior, behavioral genetics, and co-occurring psychiatric disorders.
+Her current research includes translational, observational, and human laboratory studies of the biobehavioral effects of drugs of abuse, including high potency marijuana and cannabinoids in psychiatric and medical populations, and the direct physiological and behavioral effects of cannabinoids as they pertain to both their abuse potential and potential therapeutic effects.
+A complete list of her current and past work can be found here.